joonching/push_notification/README.md

 The {registration_id} is currently the id for my virtual android device.
 When the application gets fully implemented then the registration_id will start to change or get added to.

+If you want to see the actual application on a phone then you would have to run the Android Studio project and run the virtual phone
+As of now the test is getting run to my current Firebase cloud messaging server that reroutes the messages to my virtual phone.

 ### Authors ###

 * Joshua Chung